Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: Pre-analysis

 \section{Pre-analysis}

 As is usual~\cite{0004-637X-794-2-141,0004-637X-821-1-13,Arzoumanian:2018saf}, in order to obtain the MAP values of the parameters of the white noise, we analyze the white noise first before the main analysis.
-By doing this, in the main analysis, the number of free parameters can be reduced, and the inverse matrix and determinant of the white noise mentioned in the section \ref{sec:Likelihood Function and Posterior Probability Distribution} only need to be calculated once at the beginning of MCMC simulation.
+By doing this, the number of the free parameters can be reduced in the main analysis.
 In the pre-analysis, we performed independent analysis for each pulsar, and we used the model which contains the red noise in addition to white noise.
 We ran the MCMC simulation with $10^{6}$ iterations and removed the first 25\% as a burn-in period, where the burn-in period is the period during which samples have not yet been obtained from the target distribution.

-The reason for including the red noise in the model is that the red noise is the stochastic noise same as the white noise and it can become white noise when the spectral index becomes zero.
-However, if the one-dimensional posterior probability distribution of the parameter of the white noise has a sharp peak, it was confirmed that the MAP value of the parameter does not change very much regardless of the presence or absence of the red noise model.
-In particular, it is know that the red noise of the PSR 1909-3744 can take wide parameter values~\cite{Arzoumanian:2017puf}, but the above result was obtained.
-Therefore, this result suggests that the white noise can be analyzed in advance.
+Table \ref{Result of pre-analysis} shows the results of the white noise and the red noise obtained by the pre-analysis.
+The obtained posterior distribution is expressed by the MAP value and the 95\% confidence interval.
+At the Green Bank Observatory, the receivers are Rcvr\_800 and Rcvr1\_2, and the backend system is GASP in early observations and GUPPI in later observations.
+Similarly, at the Arecibo Observatory, the receivers are L-wide and S-wide, and the backend system is ASP in early observations and PUPPI in later observations.
+Please see the article \cite{2015ApJ...813...65T} for details on the receiver and the backend system.